-- j.
-Critical thinking / ethics module A pilot module has been introduced in 2015/16, the critical thinking/ethics module has been introduced to a number of programmes drawn from across the institution which it is intended will become a module that all level 4 students study to add benefits in relation to student performance. - k.
-Mental toughness Another pilot project intended to add benefits to student performance and introduced in 2015/16 relates to mental toughness (resilience) training which will be delivered online to a group of students whose performance will be compared with a matched group who will not have access to the training. - I. Access to Higher Education Module During 2015/16 the Academic Development Unit in conjunction Student Recruitment and Outreach Team is developing an access to higher education module which will be taught directly in local communities which are in 'cold spot' areas.
-Completion of the module will enable participants to gain access to higher education.
-Specific courses will agree a pass in this module is proof of ability to succeed in higher education and specific individuals from under-represented groups will subsequently be made an unconditional offer for a specific course. - 24.
-Internal data in relation to non-continuation after year 1 and projected outcomes are showing a positive improvement as a result of the initiatives outlined in section 22 and 23, these will be monitored closely and continue into 2017/18.
+- k.
+Critical thinking / ethics module A pilot module was introduced in 2015/16, the critical thinking/ethics module has been introduced to a number of programmes drawn from across the institution which it is intended will become a module that all level 4 students study to add benefits in relation to student performance. - Mental toughness Another pilot project intended to add benefits to student performance and introduced in 2015/16 relates to mental toughness (resilience) training which will be delivered online to a group of students whose performance will be compared with a matched group who will not have access to the training. - m.
+Access to Higher Education Module Leeds Trinity University remains committed to investigating if an access to higher education module is viable given the number of providers offering the same modules in the locality.
+If the investigation confirms viability, the module will be taught directly in local communities which are in 'cold spot' areas.
+Specific courses will agree a pass in this module is proof of ability to succeed in higher education and specific individuals from under-represented groups will subsequently be made an unconditional offer for a specific course - 18.
+Internal data in relation to non-continuation after year 1 and projected outcomes are showing improvement as a result of the initiatives outlined above.
+However, this area of business remains a focus for the University and will be closely monitored closely and continue into 2018/19.